 Participants should expect to receive at least 150 hours of mixed styles of instruction, spreading over a period of ten months from September to June.

 This two-day leadership retreat in September sets the foundation for the program while bringing participants together in a casual and relaxing environment.
+Held on the shores of Lake Cowichan, the retreat covers integral topics such as:

 Topics Covered during Leadership Days include…